yuvaltimen/traffic_light_simulator/README.md

 The walker has a policy of how they want to turn at traffic lights:

 - `greedy` policy - will cross the traffic light in front of them if available
-- `avenue first` policy - will cross the avenue first if available
+- `avenue` policy - will stay along the avenue until it reaches the correct street
-- `street first` policy - will cross the street first if available
+- `street` policy - will stay along the street until it reaches the correct avenue

 ## Running Locally